Update by user Jul 27

 As I said, we will be travelling again next summer but switching planes 3 times is more appealing than flying Delta.
 We tried to give Delta “one more try” but what a mistake that was, especially since we wasted a LOT more money for the “First” Class experience.
 At this point, the thought of being dragged off of a United Airlines flight is more appealing than flying Delta again.
 We’re done since this is the worst in a series of problems we’ve had with them in several years.

-Review about: Delta Airlines Flight Attendant.
+Product or Service Mentioned: Delta Airlines Flight Attendant.

 Reason of review: Poor customer service.